Generalized Exponential smoothing in prediction of hierarchical time series: Depths for functional data

 where

 or

-Band depth is modified in order to consider only the proportion of the domain where the delimiting curves define a contiguous region which has non--zero width.
-In order to perform the construction we calculated the depth regions of order $\alpha$ for considered cGBD, i.e. $R_{\alpha}(P)=\{x : cGBD(x,\mathcal{F})\geq\alpha\}.$ $\alpha$-central regions ${{R}_{\alpha }}(\mathcal{F})=\{x\in L^{2}([0,T]):D(x,\mathcal{F})\geq \alpha \}$ for any depth function $D(x,\mathcal{F})$ may be defined.
-Various descriptive characteristics, like scatter, skewness, kurtosis, may be expressed in terms of $\alpha$-regions.
-These regions are nested and inner regions contain less probability mass.
+Within this definition, the introduced earlier band depth (L\'opez-Pintado and Romo, 2009) is modified so that it only takes into account the proportion of the domain where the delimiting curves define a contiguous region which has non--zero width.
+Further in our proposals we use \emph{the depth regions of order} $\alpha$ for considered cGBD, i.e., $R_{\alpha}(\mathcal{F})=\{x : cGBD(x,\mathcal{F})\geq\alpha\}.$ Note, that $\alpha$-central regions ${{R}_{\alpha }}(\mathcal{F})=\{x\in L^{2}([0,T]):D(x,\mathcal{F})\geq \alpha \}$ may be defined for any statistical depth function $D(x,\mathcal{F})$, where $\mathcal{F}$ denotes a probability distribution (Zuo and Serfling, 2000).
+Note also, that various robust and nonparametric descriptive characteristics, like scatter, skewness, kurtosis, may be expressed in terms of $\alpha-$ central regions.
+These regions are nested and inner regions contain less and less probability mass.
 Following Paindaveine and Van Bever (2013), when defining local depth it will be more appropriate to index the family $\{{{R}_{\alpha }}(\mathcal{F})\}$ by means of probability contents.
 Consequently, for any $\beta \in (0,1]$ we define the smallest depth region with $\mathcal{F}$-probability equal or larger than $\beta$ as